Here is list of 41 yellow birds that are commonly seen:

 Birds are most active at dawn.
 It’s common that you wake up in the morning and the first thing you hear is birds chirping.
 At first, it was believed that birds wake up early morning to look for food.
 However, new theories suggest that early morning birds are mostly males and their chirping is actually a melodious call to attract females and ward off other males from their respective territories.

-Whatever may be the reason, dawn is a great time for bird-watching.
-Birds are most active during this part of the day till sunrise.
 The melodious and sweet chirping will make you love birds more.
 Afternoon, it is least expected to find birds so to have a good session, become a morning person.